Audrey Kitching

 Audrey Lynn Kitching (born July 26, 1985) is an American fashion blogger, model, and fashion designer.
 In the 2000s, she was considered a Scene Queen from gaining popularity on the sites MySpace and LiveJournal.

 Kitching is the owner and founder of an online New Age store called Crystal Cactus.

 Work

 Modeling

-She began modeling at 14, after being discovered at a hair salon, initially appearing in newspaper ads.
-After obtaining a high school GED, she modeled for photographer friends, and started her blogging career by posting the images online.
-She as also worked as an art director for photoshoots.
+After being discovered at a hair salon, she began modeling at 14, first appearing in newspaper ads.
+She launched her blogging career by modeling for photographer friends and posting their work.
+She obtained her high school GED.
+She has also worked as an art director for photoshoots.

 She has been a spokesmodel for designer Jared Gold, the British shoe company Irregular Choice, the Italian shoe brand Kerol D, and Kohl's Vera Wang.
 Kitching has appeared in a national Peta2 "Fur Is Dead" campaign, and one of its public service announcement against animal testing in the personal care products industry.
 In 2013, she was selected to be Karmaloop's Miss KL of the Month, and in April 2014 she appeared in a campaign for a Ray Ban's collection, which was featured by Elle Magazine.
 She has also appeared in Vogue Italia.